-Using these geocloud services allows the developer to concentrate on functionalities required by their customer instead of re-implementing common solutions for common problems.
+Publish and Share offers a set of high level geocloud based services for developers of land administration systems to use or integrate spatial references for tenure registration.
+Using these geocloud services allows the vendor to concentrate on functionalities required by their customer instead of re-implementing common solutions for common problems.
 All these services are based on the concepts introduced by LADM.
 A developer who is familiar with LADM will recognize known concepts like SpatialUnits, AdminSources, etc. These concepts are available in the Publish and Share API.
 Their localized meaning depends on country-specific implementation.